-In March 2016, the compensation committee, after determination of overall executive compensation by the independent members of the board, approved grants of options to purchase shares of our common stock to the named executive officers in the following amounts: Ms. Anderson, 225,000 shares; Ms. Guyer, 50,000 shares; and Mr. Hall, 85,000 shares.
-All of the options become exercisable as to 25% of the shares on the first anniversary of the grant date, and the remaining shares vest at a rate of 1/48th of the total number of shares subject to the options each month thereafter.
+In February 2017, the compensation committee, after determination of overall executive compensation by the independent members of the board, approved grants of equity awards to the named executive officers in the following amounts: Ms. Anderson, 310,000 stock options; Mr. Hall, 80,000 stock options and 20,000 restricted stock units; and Mr. Kennedy, 20,000 stock options.
+All of the stock options become exercisable as to 25% of the shares on the first anniversary of the grant date, and the remaining options vest at a rate of 1/48th of the total number of shares subject to the options each month thereafter.
 The options have a term of ten years, subject to earlier termination in certain events relating to termination of employment.
-If an option holder is terminated without "cause" or resigns for "good reason" (each as defined in the applicable option agreement) within 12 months of a change in control, 100% of the shares subject to the option shall vest immediately prior to such termination or resignation.
+If an option holder is terminated without "cause" or resigns for "good reason" (each as defined in the applicable option agreement) within 12 months of a change in control, 100% of the shares subject to the options to purchase 100,000 shares of common stock with vesting beginning on the one-year anniversary of commencement of employment with 1/36th of the stock options vesting each month for the following 36 months.
+Mr. Kennedy was also awarded 25,000 restricted stock units ("RSU"s) that vest on the one-year anniversary of the commencement of employment.